UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

 -   `/usr/lib/python3.8`
 -   `/usr/lib/python3.8/lib-dynload`

 The above contain the modules and packages in the _standard library_, _i.e_ the packages and modules that come "pre-installed" with Python.
-Finally, the python interpreter looks inside the directory `/home/thibault/python-workshop-venv/lib/python3.8/site-packages/`.
+Finally, the python interpreter looks inside the directory `/home/thibault/python-workshop-venv/lib/python3.8/site-packages/`, which is our currently active virtual environment.

 :::callout
 The output of `sys.path` is probaby different on your machine.
 It depends on many